vcato/practical_tdd/README.md

 2. **Pick one line from your draft**
    - Look at a line you wrote.
 Ask: "What is this trying to do?
 What's the simplest example that would fail without it?"
    - That example is your test.
 The code to make it pass is your fix.
-   - This is a minimal pair: the least complexity you can add to implementation and tests while still being verifiable.

 3. **Choose an activation mechanism**
    - Decide how you are going to turn the fix and test off and on.